Sexually Transmitted Diseases (STD)

 - Sea Mar Community Health

 - Options 360 (Women only)

 If you have further questions about STD testing, treatment, or if your partner has tested positive for a STD and you would like help, please call a Disease Intervention Specialist at 564.397.8082.

 Our clinic is operated as a partnership between Cascade AIDS Project (CAP) and Clark County Public Health (CCPH).
 We strive to provide a welcoming space for LGBTQ+ individuals to access STD and HIV screening and prevention services in Clark County.

-Screening services for chlamydia, gonorrhea, syphilis and HIV are offered on a first come, first serve basis.
-Treatment can be provided for chlamydia and/or gonorrhea.
+Free screening services for chlamydia, gonorrhea, syphilis and HIV are offered on a first come, first serve basis.
+Free treatment can be provided for chlamydia and/or gonorrhea.
 Please bring a photo ID with you as our services are confidential, but not anonymous.